lauhon/neverthrow-wiki-fork/Error-Handling-Best-Practices.md

 This document outlines patterns and best practices for working in a system that doesn't ever throw exceptions.

+#### Table of Contents:

+- Distinguish between "Expected Errors" and "Unexpected, or Irrecoverable Errors"
+- Wrap 3rd party code to localize exceptions
+- Thinking in Types and Pipelines

+---

 ## Distinguish between "Expected Errors" and "Unexpected, or Irrecoverable Errors"

 talk about panics in Rust.